hannavas2022/drone-app/drone-app/README.md

-# 🛸 Drone App Documentation
+# 🛸 KOOMA Drone App Documentation

 ## 📋 Overview
-Drone App is a web-based application developed for KOOMA Drone using React, Tailwind CSS, and Vite.
+KOOMA Drone App is a web-based application developed for KOOMA Drone using React, Tailwind CSS, and Vite.
 It serves as a portal for drone pilot training services, including course details, FAQs, and support resources.

 ## ⚙️ Installation & Setup